jepanzik/Coursera-Practical-Machine-Learning-Project/PracticalMachineLearningProject.md

 The training data has **19622** rows and **160** columns, for a total of **3139520** data entries.
 Of these entries, **1921600 (61.2068087%)** are NA values.

-The investigate if missing data is related to specific activity types ($classe) shows that all activity types appear to have the same proportion of NA values.
+The investigation if missing data is related to specific activity types ($classe) shows that all activity types appear to have the same proportion of NA values.

 ```r